gongahkia/yuho/doc/KANBAN.md

 1. a frontend web display
 2. see Wong Meng Weng's [react application]() that shows the multiple pathways that are possible
 3. INCLUDE a similar field below *(generated dynamically by traversing all paths one can take)* that shows ALL POSSIBLE paths that the reading of a given statute can take as seen below
+4. Diagrammatic representation should show ALL possible permutations of a given offence
+    1. These permutations can then be checked against a specified situation to determine applicability
+5. Diagrammatic representation could also include the given Yuho code for a specified situation
+6. DSL diagrammatic representations should be able to account for base assumptions that are implicit within the law
+    1. which court can hear a given case?
+    2. which jurisdiction a case can be heard in?
+    3. what constitutes a person per the specific act?
+    4. eg. in s415, the act would not apply for those who are not singaporeans, can we edit the diagrammatic representation to account for that?
+        1. end goal of making what is implicit explicit
+        2. perhaps could consider making these implicit assumptions explicit by specifying them as preconditions within the list of all permutations
+7. Still lacking diagrammatic representation that can reflect that a given statute is contingent on another statute, brainstorm how to reflect that in the web frontend

 ![](../asset/reference/meng_proto_react_1.png)
 ![](../asset/reference/meng_proto_react_2.png)